 So how much does it cost to go out-of-network?
 Maybe less than you think.

-On the surface, paying a $50 in-network copay would lead you to believe that seeing a conventional PT would cost you less than paying $160 to see an Activcore PT.
+On the surface, only paying a $50 in-network copay would lead you to believe that seeing a conventional PT will cost you less than paying $160 per session to see an Activcore PT.
 But let’s take a closer look…

-A $50 co-pay for only 15 minutes of undivided, one-on-one time with a conventional physical therapist would cost you $3.33 per minute.
-Meanwhile, a private session with an Activcore physical therapist would cost you $2.91 per minute.
+A $50 co-pay for only 15 minutes of actual time spent with the conventional physical therapist will cost you $3.33 per minute.
+Meanwhile, a private 55-minute session with the Activcore physical therapist will cost you $2.91 per minute.
 This rate drops even lower if you have out-of-network insurance coverage.
-Our billing team is available to verify your insurance benefits and submit claims on your behalf.

-Furthermore, you would have to attend more than 3 in-network visits to get the same amount of undivided time with a conventional physical therapist as just 1 visit to Activcore.
+Furthermore, you would have to attend more than 3 in-network visits to get the same amount of undivided time with the conventional physical therapist as just 1 visit to Activcore.

 Consider the costs associated with attending these additional appointments.
 That’s more time spent traveling to and from physical therapy.
 That’s more time spent away from your work, school and/or family.
 That’s more time spent in pain.